-Students are expected to attend all classes and be present at all scheduled practicum and student teaching days.
-Students are expected to check e-mail daily and Canvas feedback weekly.
+Students are expected to check UO e-mail daily and Canvas feedback weekly.

 Coursework

 For financial aid purposes, full-time graduate students are expected to enroll at a minimum of 9 credit hours per term.
 Full-time students may enroll in up to 18 credits at the same 9 credit tuition rate.
 Financial aid defines part-time graduate enrollment as 5 to 6 credits.